aleksandrsg/pasta_dishes/README.md

 Stored in GitHub repository https://github.com/aleksandrsg/receipts and Heroku https://pasta-dishes.herokuapp.com/

+1. To deploy Project have to make registration on www.heroku.com
+2. Press button NEW on the top right corner
+3. Choose function: Create New App
+4. Type App name: pasta-dishes
+5. Choose a region : Europe
+6. Push button CREATE APP
+7. Go back to GitPod IDE and make connection with Heroku
+8. Type in terminal: $ heroku login -i
+9. Type in terminal: $ heroku git:remote -a pasta-dishes
+10. Type in terminal: $ git add .
+11. Type in terminal: $ git commit -m "Any your comment"
+12. Type in terminal: $ git push heroku master
+13. Go back to Heroku, choose pasta-dishes on the left side
+14. Press button OPEN APP on the top right coner
+15. App works.

 ### UX
 ---
 Project wireframe you could find in directory Static / Wireframe.